Crissium/SilverDict/README.md

 - Python-powered
 - Cleaner code (well, sort of; anyway, I cannot understand much of GoldenDict's code)
 - Deployable both locally and on a self-hosted server
-- Fast enough (faster than my GoldenDict compiled with Qt 5)
+- Fast enough (faster than my GoldenDict-ng compiled with Qt 5)
 - Minimalist Vue-based frontend
 - Separable client and server components